steve-obrien/NSprite/README.md

+NPrite is an extension for the Yii Framework.
+It can be found here: http://www.yiiframework.com/extension/nsprite/

 The NSprite Yii extension aims to help solve the problem of generating sprites for your application.

 There are many great icon libraries that are ubiquitous on the web, - famfamfam - fugue Each of these have thousands of icons, a typical project uses a handfull of these.